-- A. Lessee Operating Lease

-- (1) The Plan leases office facilities and equipment under noncancelable long-term operating leases.
+- A. Lessee Operating Lease - (1) The Plan leases office facilities and equipment under noncancelable long-term operating leases.
 Some of the leases contain escalation clauses and renewal options.
-Rental expense relating to these leases totaled \$1.8 million for each of the years ended December 31, 2018 and 2017, respectively.
+Rental expense relating to these leases totaled \$1.4 million and \$1.8 million for the years ended December 31, 2019 and 2018, respectively. - (2) Leases with Initial or Remaining Noncancelable Lease Terms in Excess of One Year - a.
+At January 1, 2020 the minimum aggregate rental commitments are as follows: